 As an athlete, you work hard to improve your physical performance.
 But more training is not necessarily better training.
 Without enough rest and recovery, intense training regimens can actually backfire and compromise your ability to perform well.
 Exercise breaks down your muscles; rest stimulates growth and repair.
-The combination of too much exercise with too little recovery time can result in over-training syndrome.
+The combination of too much exercise with too little recovery time can result in "overtraining syndrome."

 How much testosterone do you need?

 While testosterone levels vary depending on age, sex, and fitness, these are general guidelines:

-While your doctor will tell you whether your testosterone falls into these normal ranges, only InsideTracker takes into consideration your age, gender, ethnicity, lifestyle factors, type and amount of athletic activity to determine your optimal range for testosterone.
-If your testosterone is low, InsideTracker will recommend interventions to help you increase your levels, including lifestyle, training, and nutrition modifications.Why is testosterone important for athletic performance?
+While your doctor identify whether your testosterone falls within these normal ranges, only InsideTracker takes your age, gender, ethnicity, lifestyle, and type and amount of athletic activity into consideration when determining your optimal T levels.
+If your testosterone is low, InsideTracker will recommend interventions to help you increase your levels, including lifestyle, training, and nutrition modifications.

 Testosterone also contributes to the body’s maintenance of energy levels, so this hormone can increase your energy during workouts and help improve your endurance.
 Finally, testosterone contributes to effective brain activity, including learning and memory skills, which is important for athletes who need to learn new plays and routines.
-So, if your testosterone levels are low, you might not be performing at your peak.What are the symptoms of low testosterone?
+So, if your testosterone levels are low, you might not be performing at your peak.

-While testosterone deficiency is typically considered to be a male problem, low levels can cause problems for women, too.
-Symptoms of low testosterone levels in women include hot flashes, irritability, loss of sexual desire, and sleep disturbances.
+While testosterone deficiency is typically considered to be a male problem, low levels can cause issues for women, too.
+Symptoms of low testosterone levels in women include hot flashes, irritability, loss of sex drive, and sleep disturbances.
 Women may also experience loss of muscle mass, decreased bone density, and loss of body hair.

 If your testosterone is low, there are natural ways to increase it.
 First, allow ample time for sleep and recovery.
-The length of your recovery period depends on the intensity and duration of your workouts, so listen to your body and adjust your training regimen accordingly.
+The length of your required recovery period depends on the intensity and duration of your workouts, so listen to your body and adjust your training regimen accordingly.
 Your body also needs enough good-quality sleep to repair the damage that normally occurs in training.

 Second, pay attention to your diet, especially your pre-workout meals and post-workout foods.

 In addition to testosterone, inflammation and creatine kinase are also indicators of over-training.
 One of the most valid and reliable methods for assessing muscular damage is to check for increase in blood serum levels of creatine kinase, the primary enzyme regulating the metabolism of the muscle.
 Creatine kinase (CK) is located inside healthy muscle cells, so even small amounts of CK in the blood mean that the muscle cells have been damaged.
-This can happen through strenuous exercise, so increases in blood levels of CK are one indicator of muscular trauma.
-Conversely, inflammation is your body’s way of removing damaged cells.
-Excessive exercise with inadequate amounts of rest can increase inflammation because your body has not properly healed between workouts.
+This can happen through strenuous exercise, so increases in blood levels of CK are one indicator of muscular trauma (read more about CK and overtraining in this blog).